mflorence99/el-lib/README.md

 ### AnimatedRouterOutletComponent

-Just in in place of `<router-outlet>` for a slide-in effect on route transitions.
+Just use in place of `<router-outlet>` for a slide-in effect on route transitions.

 ```html
   <lib-animated-router-outlet>